-From Penn Station, take the 1, 2, 3, or 9 subway to 42nd Street/Times Square and the Shuttle to Grand Central.
+• From Penn Station, take the 1, 2, 3, or 9 subway to 42nd Street/Times Square and the Shuttle to Grand Central.
 Exit the terminal on the 42nd Street side.
 Walk Northwest on 42nd Street headed toward Madison Avenue.
-Continue straight to 5th Avenue.
-Turn left onto 5th Avenue.
-501 Fifth Avenue will be to your left.
+Turn left onto Madison Avenue.
+295 Madison Avenue will be to your left.